-- The Kramer campus has served NYOS well, but the elementary school has been disadvantaged being split between the campuses.
-The vision for the school is to unify the grades, and this building expansion will allow us to unify all of NYOS at one location.
+- The Kramer campus served NYOS well, but the elementary school had been disadvantaged being split between the campuses.
+The new campus allows us to unify all of NYOS at one location.

 - A gym

-The design of the new campus will integrate the existing Lamar buildings, with the additional buildings, the field, and the gym to form a unified NYOS campus.
+The design of the new campus integrates the existing Lamar buildings, with the additional buildings, the field, and the gym to form a unified NYOS campus.

-The expanded, unified campus will offer some features and benefits to all students and staff.
+The expanded, unified campus also offers some features and benefits to all students and staff.
 Some of which include:

 - an expanded library;